 Shichi-Go-San/ Seven-Five-Three Celebration

 These Shichi-Go-San children also get special candy on this day, called “Chitose Ame“, meaning “Thousand-Year Candy.”
 The candy is long and thin, like the size of a pen.
-It is in the color of red and white, symbolizing healthy growth and longevity.
+It is in color red and white, symbolizing healthy growth and longevity.
 The candy is put in a bag decorated with a crane and a turtle, representing long life in Japan.
-We have unfortunately not tried Chitose Ame candy yet, as we are not three, five, or seven years old. 😉 But the candy looks delicious!
+We have unfortunately not tried Chitose Ame candy yet, as we are not three, five, or seven years old. 😉 But the candy looks delicious and so cute!

 - Opening hours Suwa Shrine: 09:00 – 22:00 all year round, every day.
 Departs every 15-20 min.